User Experience (UX) Factors

 The Session Responsiveness Drilldown represents the classification of users based on the ICA RTT readings of the sessions.
 Clicking these numbers drills down to the metrics for that category.
-The excellent users in Session Responsiveness had highly reactive sessions while the poor users faced lag in their sessions.
+The users with excellent Session Responsiveness had highly reactive sessions while the users with poor Session Responsiveness faced lag in their sessions.

 While the ICA RTT readings are obtained from the Citrix Virtual Apps and Desktops, the subfactor measurements are obtained from the Citrix Gateway.
 Hence, the subfactor values are available only when the user is connecting to an app or a desktop via a configured Citrix Gateway.
-For steps to configure Citrix Gateway with Citrix Analytics for Performance, see Configuring on-prem Citrix Gateway.
+For steps to configure Citrix Gateway with Citrix Analytics for Performance, see Configure on-premises Citrix Gateway.

 Further, these measurements are available for sessions,